Downsview Park station: Description

 The station is located in a low-density district; however, the TTC expects mixed-use development on nearby land.
 The GO train connection is also expected to boost ridership.

 The station building is constructed of glass, stone, and aluminum blend and has a green roof.
 It is designed to allow sunlight to reach the subway platform.
 The artwork Spin by Canadian artist Panya Clark Espinal spans the interior's walls, floors, and ceilings.
 Clark Espinal also created the artwork for Bayview station.
 The floor of the station at the platform level is constructed using striped terrazzo.

 Architecture firm Aedas was commissioned to design the station; their initial plan provides twinned entrances on opposite sides of the rail corridor, each with green roofs that resemble landing strips or wings.

 GO station

 The GO Transit commuter rail station is at the surface on a north–south axis, perpendicular to the subway line.
-There is only one platform, but a second is roughed-in and will open after the ongoing construction to double-track the Barrie line is completed.
-There are separate surface station buildings to serve both platforms after completion.
+There is only one platform, but a second will open after the ongoing construction to double-track the Barrie line is finished.
+The existing platform is located on the far side of the track near a separate surface station building accessed via the concourse, and the future second platform will be connected to the main building.

-Upon its opening, York University GO Station, located a short distance to the north, experienced a service reduction; only weekday peak-period trains serviced that station, while all trains serviced Downsview Park GO.
-On March 18, 2020, York University GO Station ceased operation temporarily due to the COVID-19 pandemic but in 2021, the closure was confirmed to be permanent due to low ridership.
+The nearby York University GO Station faced reduced service upon Downsview Park's opening, with only peak-hour trains stopping there.
+In 2020, York University GO Station temporarily suspended operations due to the COVID-19 pandemic.
+The following year, the closure was confirmed to be permanent because of low ridership.